cosmos/sdk-tutorials/understanding-ibc-denoms/find_paths.md

 In chapter 1 you learned how to find the IBC channel, client, and the chain ID of a corresponding blockchain.

 It is still an unsolved problem to list all possible blockchain paths.
+Any created blockchain and create a new `channel` to another blockchain without revealing too much of its information.

-A database of chain IDs and their nodes is something Cosmos is still working to solve.
+One approach to solve this is with a centralized or decentralized database of chain IDs and their nodes.
 There are two solutions under development:

 - Chain Name Service (decentralized)